Frix-x/klippain/docs/mmu.md

 <details>
 <summary><sub>🔸 Read more about this error...</sub></summary>

-After installing HHv2 or upgrade it if you have this error, you must check and modify your Klippain `mcu.cfg` file to uncomment the correct line in the EXTRUDER DRIVER section:
+&nbsp;&nbsp;After installing HHv2 or upgrade it if you have this error, you must check and modify your Klippain `mcu.cfg` file to uncomment the correct line in the EXTRUDER DRIVER section:

 ![img](images/mmu/HHv2_mcu_tmc.png)